vkraucunas/code-example-hawk-api/README.md

 ### Theoretical Next Steps

-- Obviously would have preferred to have completed the POST and added a few birds to this collection via the UI over Postman.
+- Obviously, I would have preferred to have completed the POST and added a few birds to this collection via the UI over Postman.
 I feel I was pretty close and missing something in the typing to make this possible.
 I saw in the Kotlin and docs that there appeared to be full CRUD routes available.
 - Searching, Filtering and Sorting the collection.
 I feel this could be completed with some utility functions on local state to the `HawkCollection` component with info handed down from `App`.
 - Had a few ideas for a `HawkDetail` view
-- Make the `AddHawkForm` a `HawkForm` that handles creation and editing
+- Convert the `AddHawkForm` to a `HawkForm` that handles creation and editing
+- A styling preprocessor like SCSS would be an improved dev experience as well
 - Would spend more time on accessibility and responsiveness

 ### UI Screenshots